HDest-Community/Merchant/README.md

 - There are three merchants, one for each type of item: weapons, ammo, and items.
 - Up to three merchants can spawn on a map.
 They have a different inventory each time, meaning some items may be missing.
 - You can carry the merchant by using Sprinting + Use.
 Put them down by crouching and holding the sprint key for half a second.
 You can only carry one merchant at a time.
 - Tiberium crystals can spawn in secret sectors and can only be "mined" with a chainsaw.
-Collected chunks will be converted to cash upon level exit.
+You can also shoot them to clear out a path but don't expect them to drop much.
 - Sectors with tiberium crystals will be toxic.
 Don't attempt to mine without a radsuit, you will die.
+Chunks will also be toxic.

 ### Notes
 ---